Supervisor’s Report of Work Injury

 WITHIN FIVE DAYS of any knowledge of a work-related injury or illness:

-1. Have the injured employee’s supervisor fill out the Supervisor’s Report of Work Injury (Form WCSR).
+Step 1.
+Have the injured employee’s supervisor fill out the Supervisor’s Report of Work Injury (Form WCSR).
 You’ll find a blank report in your Red Book, under Workers’ Compensation, Section 3, or print out a copy from the link above.
-The form can also be filled out online, except for your signature, depending on your browser’s capabilities (we recommend using Chrome).
+The form can also be filled out online (we recommend accessing the form using Chrome).
 Please provide as many details about the incident as possible.

-2. Mail an original signed copy to CFSA (P.O.
-Box 15518, Sacramento, CA 95852) along with a completed Employer’s Report of Occupational Illness or Injury (Form 5020).
+Step 2.
+Fax or email a signed WCSR to CFSA along with a completed Employer’s Report of Occupational Illness or Injury (Form 5020).
 Remember to keep a second copy of both reports for your fair’s files.

 When a serious accident or fatality occurs: